kaisenlinux/manpages-dev/category/TCP/socat.md

               Overrides the default HTTP proxy port 8080 with <TCP service>.

        ignorecr
               The HTTP protocol requires the use of CR+NL as line terminator.
 When a proxy server violates this standard, socat might not understand its answer.
 This option directs socat  to interprete NL as line terminator and to ignore CR in the answer.
 Nevertheless, socat sends CR+NL to the proxy.

        proxy-authorization=<username>:<password>
               Provide "basic" authentication to the proxy server.
 The argument to the option is used with a "Proxy-Authorization: Basic" header in base64 encoded form.
               Note:  username  and  password are visible for every user on the local machine in the process list; username and password are transferred to the proxy server unencrypted (base64 encoded) and might be sniffed.

        proxy-authorization-file=<filename>
               Like option proxy-authorization, but the credentials are read from the file and therefore not visible in the process list.

        resolve
               Per default, socat sends to the proxy a CONNECT request containing the target hostname.
 With this option, socat resolves the hostname locally and sends the  IP  address.
 Please note that, according to RFC 2396, only name resolution to IPv4 addresses is implemented.

        RANGE option group

        These options check if a connecting client should be granted access.
 They can be applied to listening and receiving network sockets. tcp-wrappers options fall into this group.

        range=<address-range>
               After  accepting  a  connection,  tests  if  the  peer  is  within  range.
-For IPv4 addresses, address-range takes the form address/bits, e.g.   10.0.0.0/8,  or address:mask,  e.g. 10.0.0.0:255.0.0.0 (example); for IPv6, it is [ip6-address]/bits, e.g. [::1]/128.
-If the client address does not match, socat re‐ fuses the connection attempt, issues a warning, and keeps listening/receiving.
+For IPv4 addresses, address-range takes the form address/bits, e.g.  10.0.0.0/8, or address:mask, e.g.
+              10.0.0.0:255.0.0.0 (example); for IPv6, it is [ip6-address]/bits, e.g. [::1]/128.
+If the client address does not match, socat refuses the connection attempt, issues a  warning, and keeps listening/receiving.

        tcpwrap[=<name>]
               Uses  Wietse  Venema’s libwrap (tcpd) library to determine if the client is allowed to connect.
-The  configuration  files  are  /etc/hosts.allow  and
+The configuration files are /etc/hosts.allow and /etc/hosts.deny per default, see
-              /etc/hosts.deny  per  default,  see "man 5 hosts_access" for more information.
+              "man 5 hosts_access" for more information.
 The optional <name> (type string) is passed to the wrapper functions as daemon process name (example).
 If omitted,  the  basename  of socats invocation (argv[0]) is passed.
 If both tcpwrap and range options are applied to an address, both conditions must be fulfilled to allow the connection.

        allow-table=<filename>
               Takes the specified file instead of /etc/hosts.allow.